pengyou200902/tictactoe/src/Readme.txt

 BU ID: U82384393

 Execution:

     javac Main.java && java Main
     OR
     Run the main function in Main.java in the IDE such as IntelliJ IDEA.

 Class Descriptions:

+    interface BoardInterface: Set the common functions for a game board.

+    interface GameInterface: Set the common logics for a game.

+    interface PlayerInterface: Set the abilities for players such as move().

+    interface Winnable: A winnable Game should have a checkWin interface.

+    class BaseBoard: Store/Share the limits for board size.

+    class BaseGame: For future use for scalability.
+Currently, it's empty.

-    class games.entities.Board: The TTTBoard of the Tic Tac Toe game with fixed size 3x3 (classical Tic Tac Toe).
+    class Board: The board of the Tic Tac Toe and Orders and Chaos, min(3x3) max(15x15).

-    class games.tictactoe.TTTPlayer: The TTTPlayer class which has a name and a chess type.
+    class GameHelper: The class for choosing a game and launching a game, etc.

+    class Main: The main entrance.

+    class Mark: Stores info about a mark/piece.

+    class OACPlayer: Player for Orders and Chaos.
+Different from TTTPlayer when creating.It implements PlayerInterface.

+    class OrdersAndChaos: Stores the game logic and implements GameInterface.

-    class games.tictactoe.TicTacToe: The game class which contains some logics and rules of the game such as checkWin.
+    class TicTacToe: The game class which contains some logics and rules of the game such as checkWin.

-    class Main: The class that can run a Tic Tac Toe game.
+    class TTTPlayer: Player for Tic Tac Toe.

 Extra Info:

+    0. Use a Scalable interface to indicate a board can have different sizes.
+And use a Winnable interface to indicate that a game has a winner so we must implement checkWin().

-    1. In class games.tictactoe.TTTPlayer, I implemented a private constructor.
-To instantiate TTTPlayer objects for Tic Tac Toe game, we should call a static function named createPlayers().
-This was designed to avoid creating a wrong number of TTTPlayers by mistake.
+    1. In class TTTPlayer and OACPlayer, I implemented a private constructor.
+To instantiate XXXPlayer[] objects for both games, we should call a static function named createPlayers().
+This was designed to avoid creating a wrong number of players by mistake.

-    2. The TTTPlayers can set their names(empty and same names are not allowed).
+    2. The XXXPlayer can set their names(empty and same names are not allowed).
 They can try to input again if they enter invalid names at the beginning.

-    3. If TTTPlayers set their pieces onto invalid positions, the program will ask them to try again.
+    3. If XXXPlayer set their pieces onto invalid positions, the program will ask them to try again.

     4. When one game ends, users can choose whether to start a new game.